How do Seller Concessions Work?

 Most real estate sales contracts contain a home inspection contingency that illustrates the buyer's and the seller's options should problems be discovered during the home inspection.

 If a home inspection reveals that expensive repairs are necessary, a seller may offer a concession to offset potential or known repair costs.
-The seller can also provide a reduction in sales price, or they can choose to leave the repairs up to the buyer.
+The seller can also provide a reduction in the sales price, or they can choose to leave the repairs up to the buyer.
 Depending on repair cost, the sales contract, and the loan contingency, doing nothing could result in losing the deal and having to put the home back on the market.

 Did you know: once an inspection uncovers an issue, the seller must disclose it to all future potential buyers.